mauvaisetroupe/machine-learning-specialization-coursera/c1-supervised-ML-regression-and-classification/week2/README.md

 ## Gradient descent for multiple linear regression

+Impact of vectorization for gradient descent algorithm

 > <img src="./images/w02-04-Gradient_descent_for_multiple_linear_regression/img_2023-01-29_07-46-03.png">

+The formula for the derivative of J with respect to w_1 on the right looks very similar to the case of one feature on the left.
+The error term still takes a prediction f of x minus the target y.
+One difference is that w and x are now vectors.

 > <img src="./images/w02-04-Gradient_descent_for_multiple_linear_regression/img_2023-01-29_07-46-25.png">

+An alternative way for finding w and b for linear regression exists and it'i's called the normal equation Just be aware that some machine learning libraries may use this complicated method in the back-end to solve for w and b.
+But for most learning algorithms, including how you implement linear regression yourself, gradient descents offer a better way to get the job done

 > <img src="./images/w02-04-Gradient_descent_for_multiple_linear_regression/img_2023-01-29_07-46-41.png">

 ## Optional Lab: Multiple linear regression